 Buongiorno a tutti!!
 Hello all!!

 I remember when I first started making pasta noodles.
 We would get the old hand crank machine out from under my mom's cupboard and attach it to the circular wood table in the middle of our kitchen.
 The dough would be ready and resting, and we would roll it through the machine.
-Now, if you have never done this before with an old machine, it is truly an art that needs to be appreciated.
+Now, if you have never done this before with an antique machine, it is truly an art that needs to be appreciated.
+Luckily today, the newer machines make this effortless!

-We have researched which is the best hand crank pasta machine out there for you, and this doesn't only have to do with how easily the dough gets cranked through the rollers, but also how well the cutters actually cut and separate the noodles for you.
-It is awfully annoying when you crank those noodles out and find yourself going through them by hand to separate the double noodles.
-You need a dream machine.
+We have researched which is the best hand crank pasta machine out there for you, and we took into account how easily the dough gets cranked through the rollers and how well the cutters actually cut and separate the noodles for you.
+It is awfully annoying when you crank pasta noodles out and find yourself going through them by hand afterward to separate the noodles from a machine that does not cut properly.
+For this, you need a dream machine.

-This gorgeous little machine is called the Marcato Atlas Pasta Machine and it is made in Italy!
-It also comes with a ten-year warranty (bonus).
-This hand crank pasta machine is referred to often by its nickname, the Ferrari Of The Pasta Machine World by Cook's Illustrated!!!
+This gorgeous little machine is found on Amazon and is called the Marcato Atlas Pasta Machine and it is made in Italy!
+It also comes with a ten-year warranty (bonus!).
+This hand crank pasta machine is referred to often by its nickname, the Ferrari Of The Pasta Machine World by Cook's Illustrated.
 We're not playing around with toys here folks, this pasta machine means business and it is a fantastic price.
 Out of over 2000 customer reviews, this little number gets almost a perfect rating across the board.
-This pasta maker is the best pasta machine out there.
+This pasta maker is the best out there.

 Just make sure when you clean your hand crank pasta machine (and this typically goes for all hand made pasta noodle machines) you don't use water.
 Instead, use a dry bristle brush to get the flour out.